-A cashmere or silk mask for luxurious shut-eye
+A silk mask for luxurious shut-eye

 Eye masks are practical for ensuring you can get some shut-eye on a flight even if your neighbor insists on keeping their overhead light on.
-The cheapest versions will do the trick, but swap the usual cotton fabric for cashmere or silk and an eye mask becomes a lot more luxe.
+The cheapest versions will do the trick, but swap the usual cotton fabric for silk and an eye mask becomes a lot more luxe.
 They’re more expensive than the basic varieties, at about $50-$75, but it’s a small price for some first-class comfort.